 There is not one method of running an Obeya.
-However, as long as you develop your Obeya along the lines of the 11 principles, you can rest assured that your Obeya will develop in the right direction.
+However, as long as you develop your Obeya along the lines of the 11 principles guided by the Obeya Builders and Obeya Hosts, you can rest assured that your Obeya will develop in the right direction.
 However, throughout the years we have seen a couple of approaches being used quite often.
 Need to get started first?
 Find out more on what an Obeya is and how to build an Obeya Room.

 Underneath we’ll explain three methods on how to run an Obeya in more detail.

 Method 1 - Plan, Do, Check, Act (PDCA)

 The PDCA approach organizes the Obeya room very much like a process, in which activities linked to production cycle stages are grouped together on different parts of the wall/room.

 PLANIn this corner of the room you reflect the future direction of the organization and/or your project.
 What is your purpose?
 What are your objectives?
 Who are involved?
 You may be able to show a clear roadmap.
 By placing your organization or project in a timeline, your vision becomes clear.
 Circumstances continuously influence the vision.
 It is good to periodically update each other and adjust if necessary

 DOWhat are the teams working on now?
 In this corner provide an overview of the work in progress.
 Who is working on what?
 What problems do you run into?
 Are there any bottlenecks or blocking issues that need to be resolved?
 All issues that are discussed and solved here.